timeflux/timeflux/doc/usage/getting_started.rst

 The following environment variables are understood by Timeflux:

 - ``TIMEFLUX_LOG_LEVEL_CONSOLE`` -- This is the level of details printed in the console.
 Possible values are `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL`.
 The default value is `INFO`.
 Running the ``timeflux`` command with the ``-d`` flag is the same as setting this variable to `DEBUG`.
 - ``TIMEFLUX_LOG_LEVEL_FILE`` -- This is the logging level when the output of the application is written to a file.
 This variable accepts the same values as previously.
 The default value is ``DEBUG``.
+Standard `format codes <https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes>`_ are accepted.
 - ``TIMEFLUX_LOG_FILE`` -- If set to a valid path, Timeflux will write the application output to a log file.
 - ``TIMEFLUX_HOOK_PRE`` -- Name of a Python module that will be run before executing the app.
 - ``TIMEFLUX_HOOK_POST`` -- Name of a Python module that will be run after executing the app.